-Two killed in Russia as debris from downed Ukrainian drone destroys homes
+Three killed in Russia as debris from downed Ukrainian drone destroys homes

 The man was in a coma and had suffered burns to his respiratory tract and upper and lower body, according to Russia’s state news agency TASS.
 The injured woman had a concussion and a fractured leg, TASS reported, adding that doctors had assessed the woman’s condition as “serious”.

-Russia’s defence ministry said earlier on Thursday that an attempted Ukrainian drone attack in the Belgorod region had been “thwarted” at around 11:30pm local time (20:30 GMT) on Wednesday.
+Russia’s Ministry of Defence said earlier on Thursday that an attempted Ukrainian drone attack in the Belgorod region had been “thwarted” at about 11:30pm local time (20:30 GMT) on Wednesday.
 The ministry made no mention of casualties.

-Russia has come under regular attack by Ukrainian drones in recent months, mainly in border regions but also in the capital Moscow.
+Russia has come under regular attack by Ukrainian drones in recent months, mainly in border regions but also in the capital, Moscow.

 According to the regional governor, Ukrainian shelling killed two civilians in the Belgorod region on Tuesday.